 - Other reasons

-- We may need to provide your personal data to a regulator requesting information when they are carrying out their function.
+- We may need to provide your personal data to a regulator requesting information when they are carrying out their function or for purposes of investigating or responding to a complaint involving us that you have logged with a regulatory or industry body.

-- We may also make your personal data available to third parties in terms of a contract that we are bound by or who have the legal right to access your personal data.
-Examples of third parties are our data processors, companies who provide us with updated personal information (e.g. changes to your address, deceased indicators, etc) external auditors and lawyers, the NHS, the police, social services, etc.
+- We may also make your personal data available to third parties in terms of a contract that we are bound by or who have the legal or contractual right to access your personal data.
+Examples of third parties are those parties that we appoint as data processors whose services require the processing of personal data, companies who provide us with updated personal information (e.g. changes to your address, deceased indicators, etc) external auditors and lawyers, the NHS, the police, social services, etc.

-- We may need to make your personal data available to other optometrists, medical practitioners, health and social care providers or the NHS.
+- We may make your personal data available to other optometrists, medical practitioners, health and social care providers or the NHS.

 Third Parties we share data with or receive data from